frictionlessdata/datapackage-py/README.md

 ### CLI

 > It's a provisional API.
-If you use it as a part of other program please pin concrete `datapackage` version to your requirements file.
+If you use it as a part of other program please pin concrete `goodtables` version to your requirements file.

 The library ships with a simple CLI: